18420079/1920S2-COMP7940-Project-Group-I/spec.md

 	5. Bot return message "More?"
 	6. User response "Yes" or "More", "No" or ignore message
 	7. If user response "Yes" or "More", Bot will send request to server to search second video.
-	8. After user has finished watching second video or stop second video, Bot will return message "Thanks for watching and take care!"
+	8. After user has finished watching second video or stop second video,Bot will return message "Thanks for watching and take care!"

 *  Finding Mask:
 	1. User input keyword "Mask"